tsileo/blobstash/README.md

 Multiple **backups** may refers to the same **meta** if the content is the same.

+The Hash of a meta is: SHA1(filename + file hash).

 ### Databases

 **Databases** are actually different kv databases (hold the index), so you can export/import the **meta** data to be backup along with **blobs**.